konstanciaa/ukrainian-cafe/README.md

 #### User Restrictions
 - **Users cannot** access the booking form until they sign up or login
 - **Users cannot** see other users bookings
+- **Users cannot** access today's specials page with the list of dishes and make changes there.

 #### Business owner based Features implemented